 Nicholas S. Giuliano

-Nicholas S. Giuliano currently serves as Chairman of the Board and Co-Chief Executive Officer of Pan American Bank & Trust, as well as President and Director of its Holding Company, American Bancorp of Illinois, Inc. He has been in the Banking and Financial Services Business for over 30 years and held various executive positions in the areas of private banking and community banking.
+Nicholas S. Giuliano currently serves as Chairman of the Board of Pan American Bank & Trust, as well as President and Director of its Holding Company, American Bancorp of Illinois, Inc. He has been in the Banking and Financial Services Business for over 30 years and held various executive positions in the areas of private banking and community banking.
 Prior to Pan American Bank & Trust, Mr. Giuliano served as a founding Managing Director of The Private Bank in Chicago.

 Frank C. Cerrone